MichaelCade/90DaysOfDevOps/Days/day55.md

 If anyone has or can get this working on Windows and WSL I would appreciate the feedback.
 I will raise an issue on the repository for this and come back to it once I have time and a fix.

+UPDATE: I feel like this blog helps identify maybe the cause of this not working with WSL [Configuring Ingress to run Minikube on WSL2 using Docker runtime](https://hellokube.dev/posts/configure-minikube-ingress-on-wsl2/)

 ## Resources

 If you have FREE resources that you have used then please feel free to add them in here via a PR to the repository and I will be happy to include them.